Jmeyer1292/robot_cal_tools/cal_primer.md

 For the second step, you need to choose the correct calibration function depending on whether your camera is moving in the workcell or watching something that moves.
  - For an RGB pinhole camera that is attached to a robot wrist, see `rct_optimizations/extrinsic_camera_on_wrist.h`.
- - For an RGB pinhole camera that static watching a robot, see `rct_optimizations/extrinsic_static_camera.h`.
+ - For an RGB pinhole camera that is static and watching a robot, see `rct_optimizations/extrinsic_static_camera.h`.

 These calibrations compute the transform between the camera and the robot wrist or base respectively.
 They do so by analzying images of calibration target: a patterned set of holes with known dimensions and spacing.
 This target is fixed in your workcell for camera to wrist calibrations, and attached to the wrist for